LewisJones0/SEI-Project-1/README.md

 The story of the player descending down the crypt introduces interesting game aesthetics that I was able to animate with CSS.

 An example of this was as the story character was fighting monsters down each level, he had reduced sanity and strength.
-Implementing a shaking animation on the tiles to simulate the the experience of insanity brought more life to the game
+Implementing a shaking animation on the tiles to simulate the the experience of insanity brought more life to the game.

   ![TileVib](/assets/README-content/Tile_Vibration.gif)